openerp-hk-t/doc/index.md

 3. Configure it with your preferred large language model (LLM).

-> With just a few simple steps, your AI-powered Odoo assistant will be ready to serve.
+With just a few simple steps, your AI-powered Odoo assistant will be ready to serve.

+>For enterprise users.
 ### Features

 Explore more of ChatApp by reading about our features: